unite-community/worker_reward_allocation/README.md

 Python worker that rewards users based on the contents of the twitter table.

 * Every 15 seconds, check twitter table and write to rewards table for active campaigns
-* Every 15 minutes, write rewards to smart contract
+* Jupyter notebook for manually assigning rewards

 ## Setup